EnzoSeason/cnn_face_recogntion/README.md

 ## Modeling

 We first load the training and validation data.
 Then, we create the labels.
-For the face images, we put them in class *1*.
-The rest is in class *0*.
+For the face images, we put them in *class 1*.
+The rest is in *class 0*.
 And, we do the one-hot coding for the labels.

 The model we created is inspired by a state-of-art model, VGG16.
 There are some tricks to improve the model.

-* **To improve the performance**: You can add a more convolutional layer in each block.
-Because this layer can capture the features of images, such as borders, corners, etc.
+* **To improve the performance**: You can add more blocks or more convolutional layers in each block.
+Because convolutional layer can capture the features of images, such as borders, corners, etc.

 * **To improve the speed of the training**: You can reduce the number of nerons in each layer, especially, these in the *fully connected(fc)* layer.
 But, the improvement of the training speed may have negative effect in the performance of the model.

+(More details in the notebook **[modeling](./notebook/modeling.ipynb)**)

+## Evaluation of Model

+Our model's accuracy is about **96%** on both training set and validation set.

+In this part, we will present the ROC curve and calculate AUC (Area Under Cuvre) to evalue our model.